up42/docs/source/FAQ/general.rst

 My job gives strange results or it keeps failing.
 Can you help me debug it?
 -------------------------------------------------------------------------------------

-We might.
-No guarantees.
 Create a :ref:`support request <support-request>` and please provide the job **parameters**, available on the UI on the PARAMETERS tab in the job page.
 Additionaly you can provide the job **log output** available in the JOB PROGRESS tab in the job page.

 Where can I learn more about Docker?
 ------------------------------------